 AEO Content Scorecard

-The AEO Content Scorecard agent evaluates how well a given article performs for Answer Engine Optimization (AEO).
+The AEO Content Scorecard node evaluates how well a given article performs for Answer Engine Optimization (AEO).
 It analyzes the URL you provide, retrieves and inspects the content, and produces a structured scorecard with category-level scoring, weighted factors, and specific, actionable recommendations.

-Use this agent when you want to diagnose how well an article aligns with the way AI systems evaluate relevance, clarity, structure, and answerability—and when you want to programmatically trigger optimization workflows based on these results.
+Use this node when you want to diagnose how well an article aligns with the way AI systems evaluate relevance, clarity, structure, and answerability—and when you want to programmatically trigger optimization workflows based on these results.

-When to use this agent
+When to use this node

-Use the AEO Content Scorecard agent to:
+Use the AEO Content Scorecard to:

 Audit existing content for AEO readiness